Doist/sqs-workers/README.md

 ## Processing dead-letter queue by pushing back failed messages

-The most common way to process a dead-letter queue is to fix the main bug causing messages to appear there in the first place, and then to re-process these messages again.
+The most common way to process a dead-letter queue is to fix the main bug causing messages to appear there in the first place and then to re-process these messages again.

-With sqs-workers in can be done by putting back all the messages from a dead-letter queue back to the main one.
-While processing the queue, the processor takes every message and push it back to the upstream queue with a hard-coded delay of 1 second.
+With sqs-workers, in can be done by putting back all the messages from a dead-letter queue back to the main one.
+While processing the queue, the processor takes every message and pushes it back to the upstream queue with a hard-coded delay of 1 second.

 Usage example: